tbrockman/tbrockman.github.io/_posts/2020-11-01-hello-world.md

         async>
 ```

 With the above script included on your webpage, Utterances will inject an iframe at the scripts location, and attempt to retrieve the comments linked to an issue specified by the repo and issue-term.
-It will then render all comments (with remarkably similar styling to Github) in its place.
+It will then render all comments (with remarkably similar styling to GitHub) in its place.

 ## Helpful features

-It's one more step to navigate to Github directly to post comments on an issue itself, so the author implemented a simple OAuth flow that allows user to permit the app access to create comments on their behalf, which is pretty nice!
+It's one more step to navigate to GitHub directly to post comments on an issue itself, so the author implemented a simple OAuth flow that allows user to permit the app access to create comments on their behalf, which is pretty nice!

 ![Utterances sign-in to comment](/assets/img/utterance_signin_to_comment.png)